Merchant Cash Advance: Benefits, Drawbacks, Alternatives

 A cash advance for business is not technically a loan but rather a cash advance against future sales.
 MCAs are available to small enterprises with business revenue generated primarily from debit and credit card transactions.

-How Are Merchant Cash Advance Repayments Structured?
+The Structure of Merchant Cash Advance Repayments

 There are two options for repaying merchant cash advances: